svaarala/duktape-wiki/DevelopmentSetup.md

   directory as long as you give the git version metadata as command line options.

-* The optional minifier is used in Duktape 1.x for a very small Ecmascript initialization script (`src/duk_initjs.js`) embedded into the Duktape build.
+* The optional minifier is used in Duktape 1.x for a very small ECMAScript initialization script (`src/duk_initjs.js`) embedded into the Duktape build.
   If you don't provide a minifier using `--minify` the script won't be minified.
 The impact on footprint is very small, around 500 bytes.